General Information

 Courses are evaluated on an individual basis to determine if transfer credit is possible.
 In general, it is not possible to meet all the prerequisite requirements for Pharmacy or Nutrition by attending a technical institution.

-No. As mentioned in Question #11, all applicants will be considered for entry to year one.
+No. All applicants will be considered for entry into the program.
 Applicants who are offered admission will be assessed for transfer credit upon admission.
 However, it is generally not possible for students from other schools of Pharmacy or Nutrition to be admitted directly to an upper year of study.
 Individuals who already have a degree in Pharmacy will not be considered for the Pharmacy program.
-Individuals who have completed a degree in Nutrition (or related discipline) will not be considered for the Nutrition program (The University will not award a duplicate degree.).
+Individuals who have completed a degree in Nutrition will not be considered for the Nutrition program as the University will not award a duplicate degree.
 Completion of a graduate program has no impact on admission decisions.

 This calculation will include the results of all university level courses attempted.
 All years of study and all grades, including failures, will be included in the calculation.
 Graduate level courses are not included in the average calculation.